Consulta OnLine (periodico online) ISSN 1971-9892

 constitutional justice regulated by the Italian Constitution.
 This theory will

-safeguard the "jurisdictional nature" of the Constitutional Court,
+"jurisdictional nature" of the Constitutional Court, the essay

 ALBERTO